JohnMayes/100-days-of-code/log.md

 **Today's Progress**: Watched an online tutorial, Reviewed HTML and started building a repository of HTML elements

-**Thoughts** I decided to take a break from FreeCodeCamp and spend Saturday reviewing what I have learned from another source.
-Perhaps I will make doing so once a week a habit.
+**Thoughts** I decided to take a break from FreeCodeCamp and spend Saturday reviewing from another source what I have learned.
+Perhaps I will make doing so a weekly habit.

 <!--
 # 100 Days Of Code - Log